 What If I’m Using HTAccess Redirects (Pro Feature)

-If you’re a Pro user and you have enabled HTAccess redirects we treat that redirect type as priority #1.
+If you’re a Pro user and you have enabled HTAccess redirects, you can rest assured that we treat that redirect type as priority #1.

-The fact is that because the HTAccess redirection doesn’t spin up WordPress or even PHP at all on your server, it remains the fastest option redirection option we provide.
+Because the HTAccess redirection doesn’t spin up WordPress or even PHP at all on your server, it remains the fastest redirection option we provide.

 Why Use This Over The Old Method?

 To be clear, there’s nothing wrong with the old method.
 But we believe in innovation and staying ahead of the curve.

 The Enhanced JS Redirect type is the best of the best.

 - Better security

 - More accurate statistics